 This book has been on my TBR list for years, finally encouraged by a recent review posted at middle, beginning & end I decided enough is enough and started reading it.

-The book tells a story of twins Rahel and Estha in the context of their family history, history of India, and social environment in which they function as children.
-The story is told from the perspective of grown up Rahel coming back home years later and recounting events that set direction of their life.
+The book tells a story of twins Rahel and Estha in the context of their family history, history of India, and the social environment in which they function as children.
+The story is told from the perspective of grown-up Rahel coming back home years later and recounting events that set the direction of their life.

-What I really liked about the book was the language, intertwining serious and even grandiose with ironic.
-Roy not only paints pictures with words, she addresses every sense not just sight – she describes smells, texture of things, in a way that creates a three dimensional image.
+What I really liked about the book was the language, intertwining serious and even the grandiose with the ironic.
+Roy not only paints pictures with words, she addresses every sense not just sight – she describes smells, the texture of things, in a way that creates a three-dimensional image.
 What makes it even more convincing is that Roy is not afraid to mix the beautiful with disgusting, just like it mixes in real life.
-Still the descriptions have lyrical quality, like slow motion movie, the book moved me more on sensual than emotional level.
+Still, the descriptions have a lyrical quality, like a slow-motion movie, the book moved me more on sensual than an emotional level.

 Photo by Violetta Kaszubowska